irkartem/stories/BareMetalDiagnose.md

 ##CPU
 * Check cpu overheating status
 * Check cpu is stable

 For CPU stress we use mprime-bin programm, and runing it for 30 minutes.

 ```
 /usr/bin/timeout 30m /opt/mprime -t
 /bin/grep -i error /root/result.txt
 ```
-Just kill process after 30 min.

 Every minute check CPU temp, from ipmi sensors.
-Our valid temp is less than 60C.
+The allowed **cpu temp is less than 60C**.
-And also you need to check /proc/kmsg and mprime results.txt file for some complex CPU Error.
+Also you need to check /proc/kmsg and mprime results.txt file for some complex CPU Error.

 ##RAM
 * Some cells can be broken

 Need to check every RAM cell, does it work property.
 Classical Memtet+ tool does not suitable, becouse work separately and did not provide result.
 But test memory at operation system level, does not check all RAM cells.
 It is weakness of our purpose.
 We choised metested utility.
 Usage: